-Did Trump’s Climate Disavowal Just Kill Capitalism?
+Is U.S. Climate Policy Killing Capitalism?

 The last time capitalism faced a crisis this deep, it was 1929.
 All those people Joe McCarthy persecuted in the 1950s for having joined the Communist Party when they were young and angry had been angry because of the Great Depression.
 Specifically, they were angry at capitalists, especially bankers, whom they blamed for kicking millions out of their homes or off their land.
 Bank robbers even became celebrities.
 Semi-socialist policies like social security were implemented by Franklin D. Roosevelt in part out of fear of popular anger.

-It’s not Donald Trump or alt-NeoNazi Steve Bannon who is mainly responsible for taking the U.S. out of the Paris climate accord.
+It’s not Donald Trump or alt-neo-Nazi Steve Bannon who is mainly responsible for taking the U.S. out of the Paris climate accord.

 It’s the Koch Brothers and the rest of Big Oil, and Big Gas, and Big Coal.